mark-me/prototype_flask_streaming/README.md

 * Follow the output live on the run page.
 * Send input to the process using the input field.
 * Download log files via the download link.
-* View application information on the "About" page.

 ## Notes